-Accessibility is not an annual accreditation or statement of intention, a box to tick before moving on to something else, an afterthought or something to commit to doing at some time in the future.
-Accessibility is everyone’s responsibility and needs to be a basic part of your service.
+Accessibility is not an annual accreditation, a box to tick before moving on to something else.
+Accessibility is everyone’s responsibility and needs to be a fundamental part of your service.
+Built-in from day one.
 You need to follow accessibility guidelines and test what you do with older and disabled people.

-You must develop with a ‘usability first’ or user experience (UX) design approach.
-Many accessibility techniques can be avoided by considering usability first.
+You must develop with a ‘usability first’ approach.
+Many pitfalls can be avoided by first considering usability.

 - Does the site make sense?